aohorodnyk/aohorodnyk.com/content/blog/2020-12-30-binary-flags.md

 1. Store as a binary data in a variable

 # Options
-In next sections you will find examples for the most popular ways to store flags.

 ## Separate field
 It means we would create separate column in DB for each flag.